Postgraduate Pharmacy Residency Program

 - Grand Rounds

 - Writing for a program-wide drug information newsletter

 - Visits to peer resident practice sites

-- All residents complete a research project and attend at least one national pharmacy conference during the residency year
+- Attend at least one national pharmacy conference

 Our program is recognized nationally for innovation in residency education and for quality graduates.
 We serve as a key source of leadership at the academic practice interface in Minnesota.
 Outcomes include: